Architexture-Enterprises/KI1H/README.md

 Keep it 1Hundo is a system based on the Roland System 100 and the Buchla System 100 concepts.

-The intent of this project is to model what I eventually intend to create as a real physical instrument.
+The intent of this project is to model what will eventually be created as a real physical instrument.

-Currently in extreme alpha phase
+The project is currently a very functional beta.